Mosstone/Tholos/README.md

             $ ./port thol --link
             $ thol wunder --quiet; ls . | grep wunder
-            wunder              <<<    Keep if you're importing the .go module; it references the original at compile time and they must be in the same directory location wunder.go           <<<    Only keep if you're importing into a larger go binary, this is a usable module which fully includes the code at compile time wunder.bin          <<<    Only keep if you want the script as a standalone binary.
-Not relevant outside of testing if the thol code is becoming a module
+            wunder              <<<    Keep if you're importing the .go module wunder.go           <<<    Keep if you're importing into a larger go binary wunder.bin          <<<    Keep if you want the script as a standalone binary This has advantages for security and portability, and the bin resists mutation.
+For standalones the executable can be large unless the embedded libraries are removed
-                                           This has security advantages, resists mutation, and uses a snapshot of the interpreter while still using the system libraries—especially useful for python

->><< Currently working on the actual import mechanism, it requires some string manipulation on my part
+                                           TODO: --thin flag to avoid embedding redundant libraries

+note: Converting package between suggested and main is currently manual, later updates will have the module in its own mod by default while providing the binary

-    Once generated the binary is fully standalone, whereas the .go can be integrated into larger binaries The .go file depends on the /.lib folder that gets created but the compiler embeds it in the bin.
-        This utility is language agnostic, automatically embedding the interpreter stated in the schebang
+    Once generated the binary is fully standalone, whereas the .go can be integrated into larger binaries The .go file depends on the /.lib folder that gets created, but the compiler embeds it in the bin This utility is language agnostic, automatically embedding the interpreter stated in the schebang